 As it turns out, that decision was obvious to everyone in the world except Carroll, who inexplicably told Wilson to throw a pass.

 Just like that, a sure thing turned into a thrilling, heart-wrenching, mind-boggling interception that saw Pats cornerback Malcolm Butler turn into a Boston cult hero in one split second.

-Butler read the play, cut off wideout Ricardo Lockette and confirmed what the rest of us already knew should’ve been done.
+Butler read the play perfectly, cut off wideout Ricardo Lockette who was running a quick slant pattern in the middle of the field, stepped in front of the pass and confirmed what the rest of us already knew should’ve been done.